-The Tax-Free Savings Account annual contribution limit has been is $6,000 for 2020.
-Here is the 2020 TFSA Explained, so you can make the most of your money in the New Year.
+The Tax-Free Savings Account annual contribution limit is $6,000 for 2022.
+Here is the 2022 TFSA Explained, so you can make the most of your money in the New Year.

 In this post we explain everything you need to know about the Tax-Free Savings Account!

 Keep reading or jump directly to a section below:

 - TFSA 101: What it is and how it works

 - The 2022 TFSA Annual & Lifetime Contribution Limits

 - How to Calculate Your TFSA Contribution Limit

 - What happens if I over-contribute to a TFSA?

 - The Best TFSAs to Invest Your Money

 Here is everything you needed to know about the new 2022 TFSA explained, so you can get the most bang for your buck.